inad9300/recipe-adapter/README.md

 2. Select the list of ingredients.
 If you cannot fit all the ingredients in one go, repeat steps 1 and 2 until all are selected.
 3. Change any of the quantities on it – all the others will adapt automatically!

-Tip: if the recipe mentions the number of servings, you can include it in the selection and use it to control the ingredients' amounts.
+> Tip: If the recipe mentions the number of servings, you can include it in the selection and use it to control the ingredients' amounts.

 As an example (from [Kristina DeMuth's blog](https://kristinademuth.com/)), the process will look something like this: